Anchan Monastery, sutra hall 安禪寺藏經殿https://architecturasinica.org/place/000124

 - Lat.
 37.42453333° Long.
 112.5473333°

-Building InformationThe Zangjingidan (藏经殿) or the sutra repository of Anchansi (Song Dynasty) is built on a brick podium.
+Building InformationThe zangjingdian (藏经殿) or the sutra repository hall of Anchansi is built on a brick podium.
 The front façade is 3-bays wide and the depth is 3-bays.
 The central bay is twice as wide as the side bays.
 It has a single eaves hip-gable roof, laid with yellow and green glazed tiles with square centers.
 Under the eaves are four layer bracket sets (pūzuò) with a single huágŏng (petal bracket arm) and a locust head style shuătóu (trifling-tip), there is one intercolumnar bracket set in each bay.
-The entasis (chamfering) of the column is prominent.
-The original system of woodwork/latticework is no longer extant. Ānchánsì ZGWWDTJ, Shanxi vol. 3 (xia), p.
-762, 57–C1-1 Translated by Lydia Ohl; modified TM 7/28/10; 9/19/11; 3/2018; Edited by Cole Garrett 9/9/11, Modified by Wong Pui See, 2017.
+The entasis of the columns is prominent.
+The original system of woodwork/latticework is no longer extant.1

 About this Entry